 The Sony WF-C700N are great for sports and fitness.
 Their lightweight build and stable in-ear fit will keep them in place during a brisk jog or moderate workout.
 They don't have stability fins, so more intense workouts will displace their fit, requiring readjustment to make them sit comfortably again.
-Their battery lasts nearly eight hours, and they have an IPX4 rating against water splashes, so you can take them on long hikes without worrying about damage.
+Their battery lasts nearly eight hours per charge, and they have an IPX4 rating against water splashes, so you can take them on long hikes without worrying about damage.
 Their ANC doesn't do a great job cutting out ambient noise from loud traffic or passing buses and trucks.

 The Sony WF-C700N are decent for use at the office.
 They barely leak any audio, and their ANC does a good job of cutting out coworker chit-chat and whiny PC fans.
 Their lightweight and deep in-ear fit makes them comfortable enough for all-day wear, but using the control scheme can create a suction-like feeling in your ear canal, which can be annoying.
 Depending on use, it's not likely that their roughly 8-hour battery will make it through a whole shift without needing a recharge.